 Upon clicking the 'Timeout Date and Time' section, a calendar will appear allowing you to select the deadline for the escrow contract.
 This is an important setting in which the contract execution date will be determined.
 If no disputes are raised before this deadline, the transaction will be automatically processed.

 Before this timeout has passed, the receiver should have sent the product or service to the sender or the contract should be in dispute status.

-Once the timeout has passed, the receiver can execute the contract and release the funds.
+Once the contract timeout has passed, the receiver can manually call the contract which will in turn, release the funds.

 In the Contract Description section, you'll be presented with a template which you can tailor to your escrow needs.

 Let's go over the simple 'Cryptocurrency' contract template to better understand what's going on here as the contract is also fundamental to any disputes.
 The more accurate the data there, the better.

 [Address] in [Blockchain] should receive [Cryptoasset Description] from the receiver before [Due Date] (Note this is before and not the same as the payment's timeout.).

 In the example above using BTC > ETH transfer, this contract could look something like this: